fabaff/mqtt-panel/README.md

-# mqtt-panel
+# mqtt-panel (Message Queuing Telemetry Transport panel)

-A simple web interface which is able to subscribe to a MQTT topic and display the information.
+A simple web interface which is able to subscribe to a MQTT Topic and display the information.

 The screenshot shows an example how to keep track on what's going in your